SensusOlfactus/medievalsmells/pages/about.md

 {% include feature/jumbotron.html objectid="smell007" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="Odors and the Sense of Smell in Medieval Europe;The Collection;Avenues for Future Research" %}

 ## Odors and the Sense of Smell in Medieval Europe